 Yes!
-You have the right to register to vote at your school address—this includes a residence hall address.
-Any student living on campus is entitled to the same rights as any other student/person.
+You have the right to register to vote at your school address—this includes a residence hall address, off-campus apartments, etc. Any student living on campus is entitled to the same rights as any other student/person.

 You can register to vote and request a ballot through the Overseas Vote Foundation.